BalajiKummari/Chatbot/README.md

   Services package contains all the methods to be implemented by the objects we have defined.

+- `LoginService`:

+    This contains the methods preRegister(), register(), preLogin(), login() defined for the objects in the LoginForm.java and            RegisterForm.java

+- `ChatMessageService`:

+    This contains the methods to get the respones defined for the objects in ChatMessage.java and MessageForm.java

 ## Public

   Public folder contains the javascript files- custom.js(asynchronous functioning), stylesheets and images.